detech-inc/detech-inc/README.md

-# Looking for the Official Account?

-Please visit [DeTech Official](https://github.com/detech-official) for official repositories and updates.
+# 🎉 You Found Us!

+But the official action's happening here 👉 [DeTech Official](https://github.com/detech-official)

+Come check it out! 🚀